-Or, an explanation to why, when your nerve system is out of balance, you’re mad at the world and downright impatient; you’re hungry all of the time; you’re libido is on the fritz, you can’t remember the simplest things; your moods are going haywire; you feel overwhelmed; you can’t sleep; you’re always sick; you can’t sit still; your kids are traveling down that very same pathway…and why you and your family should be getting chiropractic care now to stay healthy and sane.
+Or, an explanation to why, when your nerve system is out of balance, you’re mad at the world and downright impatient; you’re hungry all of the time; your libido is on the fritz, you can’t remember the simplest things; your moods are going haywire; you feel overwhelmed; you can’t sleep; you’re always sick; you can’t sit still; your kids are traveling down that very same pathway…and why you and your family should be getting chiropractic care now to stay healthy and sane.

-Temporal Lobes: Memory acquisition; short and long term memory; emotional balancing; temper control and aggression; language function; perception; comprehension; facial recognition; categorization of objects by color; recognition of auditory stimuli and auditory perception.
+Temporal Lobes: Memory acquisition; short and long-term memory; emotional balancing; temper control and aggression; language function; perception; comprehension; facial recognition; categorization of objects by color; recognition of auditory stimuli and auditory perception.

 Occipital Lobes: Visual processing; sequential memory functions; arousal; balance and coordination.